alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Running Cohesive Distributed SRE Teams

-Many companies don’t have the resources for full global coverage, but even if you’re split only across buildings (never mind continents), it’s important to create and maintain a two-location arrangement.
+Many companies don't have the resources for full global coverage, but even if you're split only across buildings (never mind continents), it's important to create and maintain a two-location arrangement.

 ## Ending the Relationship

 On a team level, you might hand back a service if SRE no longer provides sufficient business value to merit the costs.
 For example:

 - If a service has been optimized to a level where ongoing SRE engagement is no longer necessary
-- If a service’s importance or relevance has diminished
+- If a service's importance or relevance has diminished
 - If a service is reaching end of life

 # Chapter 19 - SRE: Reaching Beyond Your Walls